 Understanding user needs

-Our UX researcher conducted a survey with Horizon Worlds users on preferred camera point of views, and a majority of users (40%) reported being interested in a drone-style camera to capture gameplay.
-This solidified the need for a new camera mode.
+Our UX researcher ran a survey with Horizon Worlds users on preferred camera points of view.
+A strong majority (40%) indicated interest in a drone-style camera for gameplay capture, directly validating the need for a new mode and giving the team a clear north star for the design direction.

 Preferred Camera PoV Type survey results